 They eat what they are given.

-1. Sweets Contain Low Levels of Nutrients
+1. Sweets Contain Little to No Nutrients

-Sweet food such as cookies, candy and sugary cereals, and sweet drinks like juice and soda, are full of sugar, which isn’t a nutrient young children need.
+Foods such as cookies, candy and sugary cereals, and sweet drinks like juice and soda, are full of sugar, which isn’t a nutrient young children need.

 Given that nutrients are in high demand in the first 2 years of life, filling those little tummies with sugar does nothing to help nourish your young one’s body or brain.

 Often, sugary foods are also high in calories.
-Diets high in calories are associated with weight gain and obesity.
-This holds true for very young children, as well.
+Diets high in calories are associated with unnecessary weight gain.

 The rate of obesity sits at 8% in children under 2 years of age, according to the CDC, highlighting food as an influencer on weight in this age group.